-The site of the Hydrogeochemical Observatory of the Environment (OHGE) is the Strengbach watershed (80ha), located in the commune of Aubure (60 km southwest of Strasbourg).
-It is in a mid-mountain area (altitude between 880 and 1150 m) in the Vosges massif with steep slopes (10° to 30°).
-More than 80% of the vegetation cover is made up of exploited forests (80% spruce and 20% beech), on a Hercynian acidic granite substratum.
+The site of the Hydrogeochemical Observatory of the Environment (OHGE) is the Strengbach watershed (80 ha), located in the commune of Aubure (60 km southwest of Strasbourg).
+It is in a mid-altitude mountainous area (between 880 and 1,150 m) in the Vosges massif with steep slopes (from 10° to 30°).
+More than 80% of the vegetation cover is made of managed forests (80% spruce and 20% beech) growing on a Hercynian acidic granite substratum.
 The trees have shown signs of forest dieback since the 1980s.
 The soils range from acid brown soils mainly on the north-facing slope to podzolic ochre soils.

-The climate is temperate oceanic with an average annual temperature of 6°C and an average pluviometry of 1400 mm/year (including 1 to 3 months of snow).
+The climate is temperate oceanic with an average annual temperature of 6°C and an average rainfall of 1,400 mm/year (including 1 to 3 months of snow).
 The average water level at the outlet is 800 mm/year.
-Interannual variations are important with a factor of two between dry and wet years.
-Four springs for drinking water are collected on this site.
+Interannual variations are important and vary by a factor of two between dry and wet years.
+Four springs used for drinking water are located on this site.

-Major floods can occur at the end of winter when the snowpack melts or because of summer thunderstorms The low-water period is between late summer and mid-autumn.
+Major floods can occur at the end of winter when the snowpack melts or can be due to summer thunderstorms.
+The low-water period is between late summer and mid-autumn.

 Starting year: 1985

-Keywords: medium mountain, granite, temperate climate, exploited forest, acid rain, climate change.
+Keywords: mid-altitude mountain, granite, temperate climate, managed forest, acid rain, climate change.

-The observatory was created in 1985 to study the link between acid rains and forest dieback.
+The observatory was created in 1985 to study the link between acid rains and forest dieback thanks to three research teams CNRS-University of Strasbourg (geography and geochemistry) and INRAE Nancy (forest ecology).
 It has become a true natural laboratory whose scientific orientations focus on the issues of water and soil conservation and the sustainability of forests.
-It is a question of:
+The aims are:

-- Understand the responses of this particular environment to local and global natural and anthropogenic perturbations (climate change, air pollution, logging, game growth);
+- To understand the responses of this particular environment to local and global, natural and anthropogenic perturbations (climate change, air pollution, logging, game growth),

-- To model coupled bio-hydrogeochemical functioning at the scale of the watershed to predict/anticipate future changes in ecosystems.
+- To model the bio-hydrogeochemical function at the scale of the watershed to predict/anticipate future changes in ecosystems.

 Sites and measured variables

-The different compartments (atmosphere, surface and ground water, soil, vegetation) are intensively instrumented and monitored over time.
+The different compartments (atmosphere, surface and ground waters, soil, vegetation) are intensively instrumented and monitored over time.
 Deep drilling has allowed the exploration of up to 120 m of rock.
+Soils and forest stands are monitored through pedological and ecological analyses.
 The acquired variables are:

 - Meteorological (rain, temperature, humidity, pressure, wind, radiation …) thanks to 2 complete weather stations.
-The spatialization of the rains is studied via a network of 7 rain gauges;
+The spatialization of rainfall is studied via a network of 7 rain gauges,

-- Hydrological (flows at several points of the main stream and on different sources and creeks) and hydrogeological (piezometry) thanks to gauging stations, and level probes in a network of 6 boreholes, 12 piezometers including 4 in the wet zone at the bottom of the watershed;
+- Hydrological (flows at several points of the main stream and on different springs and creeks) and hydro-geological thanks to gauging stations and water level probes in a network of 6 boreholes, 12 piezometers including 4 in the wet area at the bottom of the watershed,

-- Geochemical (pH, conductivity, alkalinity, cations and major anions, silica, dissolved organic carbon, trace elements) in rain, rainfall, soil solutions, springs, groundwater, streams thanks to manual or automatic sampling (400 to 500 samples/year).
+- Geochemical (pH, conductivity, alkalinity, cations and major anions, silica, dissolved organic carbon, trace elements) in rain, throughfall, soil solutions, springs, groundwater, streams thanks to manual or automatic sampling (400 to 500 samples/year).

 Partners and further information

-The monitoring of the watershed is carried out by ITES, Institut Terre et Environnement de Strasbourg (UMR 7063 CNRS/University of Strasbourg – UNISTRA) part of the École et Observatoire des Sciences de la Terre (EOST).
+The monitoring of the watershed is carried out by ITES – Institut Terre et Environnement de Strasbourg (UMR 7063 CNRS/University of Strasbourg – UNISTRA) part of the École et Observatoire des Sciences de la Terre (EOST).
 The OHGE has been labeled since 1997 by the EOST and since 2007 by the CNRS as a National Observatory Service (SNO).
-The site is distinguished by its close collaboration with the commune of Aubure, the inhabitants, the local community and the ONF.
-Numerous multidisciplinary research projects (geochemistry, hydrology, geophysics, ecology, geology, sociology, art, etc.) are carried out giving rise to collaborations with European and international laboratories and networks.
+The site is distinguished by its close collaboration with the commune of Aubure, the inhabitants, the local community and the ONF who manages the local forest.
+Numerous multidisciplinary research projects (geochemistry, hydrology, geophysics, ecology, geology, sociology, art, etc.) are carried out, leading to collaborations at the national level and with European and international laboratories and networks.